-Here are a few best practices that will go a long way to keep you in touch with your customers, some of them are mentioned below:
+Anyways coming back to the topic of simple practices that will go a long way to keep you in touch with your customers, some of them are mentioned below:

 Contact Information and Hours of Operation

 Customers looking to do business with you will have questions about the status of your operations and you need to make sure they can get answers easily.
 Facebook and Google My Business should apply for every business, but Yelp, Bing, Yahoo, and any industry specific sites should also be updated – and don’t forget to keep your website current.
 Talking about the website, do create something that is simple yet effective.
 Messed-up websites can often confuse customers, therefore, lowering the chances of their visit.
 For creating a simple website, you can take the help of firms that create impressive web design in melbourne or areas near you.
 Remember that an effective website can increase the customer base.

 - Contact Information – Ensure your phone number and email address are actively answered contact methods.